oskar-stierand/sitemap-stats/README.md

-Jak ho použít:
+How to use it:

 python3 sitemap_stats.py https://example.com/sitemap_index.xml
-# nebo bez argumentu - zeptá se interaktivně
+# or no argument - asks interactively
 python3 sitemap_stats.py

-Co umí:
+What it can do:

-Rekurzivně prochází celý strom sitemap (index → sub-indexy → koncové sitemapy) Podporuje gzipované sitemapy (.xml.gz)
+Recursively traverses the entire sitemap tree (index → ​​sub-indexes → final sitemaps) Supports gzipped sitemaps (.xml.gz)
-Průběžně vypisuje progress na stderr
+Continuously prints progress to stderr
-Na konci zobrazí frekvenční tabulku + celkový součet Žádné externí závislosti - jen stdlib
+Displays frequency table + grand total at the end
+No external dependencies - just stdlib